KatsuReal/Custom-Music-Player/README.md

 # Custom-Music-Player
-A custom music player for myself
+A custom music player using python

 Note : Currently finished with the project.